-The Governor of the State of Maine has the power and authority to issue a proclamation that an emergency exists under the conditions specified in Maine Title 37-B, M.R.S.A, sec.
-742. The Governor may, under certain circumstances, issue a Proclamation of a Civil Emergency with recommendations and/or mandates that can affect how the College responds to an emergency situation.
+The Governor of the State of Maine has the power and authority to issue a proclamation that an emergency exists under the conditions specified in Maine Title 37-B, MRSA, sec.
+742. The Governor may, under certain circumstances, issue a Proclamation of a Civil Emergency with recommendations and/or mandates that can affect how the College responds to an emergency.

-The City of Bangor can, at their discretion, issue a proclamation that an emergency exists under the same conditions as specified in Title 37-B, M.R.S.A, sec.
+At their discretion, the City of Bangor can issue a proclamation that an emergency exists under the same conditions as specified in Title 37-B, MRSA, sec.
 742, and may empower the Penobscot County Emergency Management Agency Director with the authority to proclaim an emergency state for or within the said City should it exist.
-These recommendations and/or mandates can also affect how the College responds to an emergency situation.
+These recommendations and/or mandates can also affect how the College responds to an emergency.

 Emergency situations can also be initiated and occur at the College campus itself.
-Notwithstanding the above, the President of the College, in effort to alleviate delay in response is authorized to take whatever actions are necessary to prevent the loss of life and property on the campus of the Eastern Maine Community College.
+Notwithstanding the above, the President of the College, to alleviate delay in response, is authorized to take whatever actions are necessary to prevent the loss of life and property on the campus of the Eastern Maine Community College.

-The college President or his/her designee shall inform the MCCS president or his designee as soon after an emergency has been identified as possible.
-The MCCS president will, in turn and when necessary, be responsible for contacting and/or involving the following:
+Once an emergency is identified, the College President or their designee shall inform the MCCS president or their designee as soon as possible.
+The MCCS president will, in turn, and when necessary, be responsible for contacting and/or involving the following:

 - Governor

+- System Legal Counsel

 - Board of Trustees

+- Other System Managers

 - Legislators

-- System Legal Counsel

-- Other System Managers

 - Other State Officials

 The Eastern Maine Community College Emergency Action Plan shall be the governing document for emergency response and recovery for the entire campus.
-An emergency situation shall be defined as an event that threatens the life, safety and property of students and staff or destruction of the campus environment.
+An emergency is an event that threatens the life, safety, and property of students and staff or the destruction of the campus environment.

-This Emergency Action Plan identifies hazards, vulnerabilities and the likelihood and severity these hazards will impact the campus vulnerabilities.
-This plan defines the efforts and resources to mitigate the effects and prepare for and respond to an emergency or disaster event.
+This Emergency Action Plan identifies hazards, vulnerabilities, and the likelihood and severity of these hazards will impact the campus vulnerabilities.
+This plan defines efforts and resources to mitigate the effects and prepare for and respond to an emergency or disaster.